tessel/t2-start/ap.md

     button.addEventListener('click', toggleLed);
   });

-  // Our event handler function for 'click' events on the LED buttons function toggleLed (event) {
+  // Our event handler function for 'click' event on the LED buttons function toggleLed (event) {
     var button = event.target;
-    var ledIndex = button.getAttribute('data-led'); // The index of the led in the Tessel.led array var statusNode = button.parentNode.querySelector('.led-status'); // The sibling status span to update
+    var ledIndex = button.getAttribute('data-led'); // The index of the led in the Tessel.led array var statusNode = button.parentNode.querySelector('.led-status'); // The sibling status <span> to update

-    // create a new XHR for communicating requests to our Tessel server var req = new XMLHttpRequest();
+    // Create a new XHR for communicating requests to our Tessel server var req = new XMLHttpRequest();

     // Open a GET request to '/leds/:index'